ivanxma/HeatwaveML-Lab/02-zeppelin-notebook/README.md

-# This Lab Session is to use Zepplin as UI interface
-# to work with Heatwave AutoML
+# This Lab Session is to use Zeppelin as UI interface to work with Heatwave AutoML

-1. Start Web Browser and login to Zeppline
+1. Start Web Browser and login to Zeppeline
-- e.g. http://<public ip>/zepplin/
+- e.g. http://<&gt>public ip<&lt>/zeppelin/
+    [ note down the Load Balancer External IP from kubectl get svc -n ingress-nginx ]

-2. Create NoteBook with INTERPRETER created with previous exercise to work with Heatwave
+2. Create NoteBook with INTERPRETER created with previous Lab to work with Heatwave
 - On the top menu bar, Choose Notebook and select 'Create a new note'
   - fill up with name
-  - choose Interpreter with MySQL Heatwave
+  - choose Interpreter with MySQL Heatwave connection

-3. SELECT on the airflight training data
+3. SELECT on the airflight training data - This is get a glimpse of the training dataset.
 ```
 use airflight;
 select * from airlines_train limit 10;
 select count(*) from airlines_train;
 ```

 4. Train the model with the training data
+- To define the model handle (@modelname) as 'flightmodel'
+- To invoke sys.ML_TRAIN ( ... ) to build model based oon the traiing daa set from a table.
 ```
 select @modelname:='flightmodel';
 call sys.ML_TRAIN('airflight.airlines_train', 'Delay',JSON_OBJECT('task', 'classification'),@modelname);
 ```

 5. Load the model
+- This is to call sys.ML_MODEL_LOAD(...) to allow next level operation.
 ```
 select @modelname:='flightmodel';
 call sys.ML_MODEL_LOAD(@modelname, null);